 References must be listed at the end of your document in numerical order based on the order of citation.
 If you use the same source more than once, the original citation number should be used.

-Chen ZL
+Z.L.
+Chen

 Most books and e-books can be cited in the same way.
 If you are viewing the PDF of a printed book there is no need to include the web address in your reference if you have the place published and publisher.